OlaGigon/CouponFollowCaseStudy/README.md

 Tool used for data ingestion: Azure Data Factory.
 The process of data ingestion is about copying the csv files into a final tables in a database.

-Main element of the pipeline:
+Main element of ADF pipeline:

-Copy Activity,
+Databricks activity,
 Linked Service to Azure Storage Account,
-Linked Service to Azure SQL Database,
+Linked Service to Databricks notebook,
-Dataset for Azure Storage Account (parametrized per csv file), Dataset for Database tables (parametrized per csv file).
+Dataset for Azure Storage Account (parametrized per csv file).

-In the Copy Activity each CSV file will be mapped and saved in a table created in SQL database.
+ADF will be an orchestrator of the flow.
+Once triggered, the databricks notebook will be executed.
+Notebook with code can be found in the repo.

 ## Questions from the case study:

 ### How you will schedule the data ingestion (either with a build-in scheduler or a trigger mechanism)

 Storage Event trigger would be used in ADF to trigger the data ingestion process.
-Whenever a new file arrives in the Storage, the pipeline will be executed and tables in the database will be updated with new values from csv files.
+Whenever a new file arrives in the Storage, the pipeline will be started and as part of it, Databricks notebook with code will be launched.

 ### How you will implement a trigger to process the arrival of new data in Azure Storage.